abelgacem/topix-jk-site-it/docs/list/jekyll/README.md

 # [&larr;][homepage] Project > Jeckyll

 # Decscription
-Test a Jekyll website in 5 minutes
+Build and test a Jekyll website in 5 minutes

 # Purpose
-- locally test a jekyll website before pushing it to Github
+- locally build and test a Jekyll website in 5 minutes before pushing it to Github.